Call to order: 01352 757777

 Is high protein in horse diets a problem?

-There are numerous myths in the realm of horse nutrition, and one of the long-standing ones pertains to high protein being a concern.
+There are many myths in equine nutrition, and one of the most persistent is that high protein intake is harmful.

 Other claims are: